 - Analysis of advertising costs across different states or regions in an industry

-- Research in United States, Australia, Canada, France, India, Italy, Russia, South Africa, and United Kingdom
+- Research in United States, Australia, Austria, Brazil, Canada, France, Germany, India, Italy, Russia, South Africa and the United Kingdom

 - Data on 17 industry verticals (depending on chosen country)

 If you run an online business, especially ecommerce, you know that visitors can come from anywhere.
 But how do you know which areas will be the most receptive and easiest to target?

 This tool takes the guesswork out of planning an advertising campaign by giving you data on the differences in costs and demand of advertising in different regions of a country.

 Choose your industry to analyze across different regions and compare average CPC and search volume of keywords to find the most affordable region to advertise your website in.
 Once you find a new state or region that looks like a good opportunity to target, you can set up an A/B test for your ad campaign and see if your ROI improves.

 In addition to finding affordable regions to advertise in, you can also identify trends by looking at each industry’s most searched keywords in any state or region.
 The top three most popular search terms may differ region to region, so you can use this data to inform your strategy.